Losant/losant-docs/docs/devices/commands.md

 Command names and payloads can be anything.
 It's entirely up the device and its firmware for what commands will be supported.

 ## Handling Commands

 Commands can currently only be received over an [MQTT connection](/mqtt/overview) to Losant.
-The Losant SDKs make connecting and receiving commands very easy for custom devices.
+The Losant MQTT clients make connecting and receiving commands very easy for custom devices.
 All commands contain a name and an optional payload.
-All payloads are JSON objects.

-Below is an example of using the Losant Arduino SDK to handle a command and turn on an LED.
+Below is an example of using the Losant Arduino MQTT client to handle a command and turn on an LED.

 ```arduino
 // Called whenever the device receives a command from the Losant platform.